school-of-data/GIS-curriculum/south-africa/module8/module8.md

 #### **Step 1.
 Prepare your working environment.**

-Open QGIS, set up the coordinate reference system you will work in - EPSG 3123 -  and add the following data layers:
+Open QGIS, set up the coordinate reference system you will work in - EPSG 102022 -  and add the following data layers:

 * Polygons - administrative boundaries; buildings; land use;
 * Lines - roads, rivers;
-* Points - places of worship, places of interest
+* Points - places of worship, schools

 At this point, your QGIS map window should look like in figure 8.5, of course, most probably, in other colours.